ucll-programming/course-material/docs/_includes/github-classroom.md

 You may be asked to enter your Github username and password in order to continue.

-If you're running MacOS and receive an error about password authentication, you will need to [generate a personal access token](https://docs.github.com/en/enterprise-server@3.6/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+If you receive an error about password authentication, you will need to [generate a personal access token](https://docs.github.com/en/enterprise-server@3.6/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 Then rerun the clone command above and use the resulting token in place of a password.

+You should receive a notification that you have cloned an empty repository.
+This is good, you'll fill up the repository with files in the next few steps.

-This should create a directory named `course-material` and download the course material into that directory.
+You should notice a new directory named `course-material` has been created, but it is still empty.

 ## Setting Up Remote Repositories